-With iCloud, the music you buy from the iTunes Store automatically appears on all your devices.1 And for music you haven’t purchased from iTunes, iTunes Match is the perfect solution. iTunes Match is built right into iTunes on your computer and the Music app on your iOS devices.2 It lets you store your entire collection in iCloud, even music you’ve imported from CDs or purchased somewhere other than iTunes.
-When it’s in iCloud, it’s available on all your devices.
-And with iTunes Match, you can listen to music ad-free on iTunes Radio.
-So you can enjoy all your music anywhere, anytime — on your iPhone, iPad, iPod touch, Mac, PC, or Apple TV.
+With iCloud, the music you buy from the iTunes Store automatically appears on all your devices.1 And for music you haven’t purchased from iTunes, iTunes Match is the perfect solution, letting you store your entire collection in iCloud — even music you’ve imported from CDs or purchased somewhere other than iTunes. iTunes Match also lets you listen to music ad-free on iTunes Radio.
+And it’s built right into iTunes on your computer and the Music app on your iOS devices.2 All you have to do is subscribe.
+It’s the best way to enjoy all your music anywhere, anytime — on your iPhone, iPad, iPod touch, Mac, PC, or Apple TV.

 Once your music is in iCloud, you can play it from any of your devices.
 Just browse the complete list of all your music stored in the cloud and tap to play to it.
 You can store up to 25,000 songs in iCloud (more if songs are purchased from the iTunes Store), but only what you play or download is stored on your device.
 Tap the iCloud download button to download music from an artist, album, or playlist.
 So you have immediate access to a huge music library without having to worry about the storage space on your device.